openwisp/openwisp-firmware-upgrader/docs/user/recovering-from-extraction-failures.rst

 :ref:`OPENWISP_FIRMWARE_UPGRADER_QUEUE_UNCONFIRMED_ON_WORKER_READY
 <openwisp_firmware_upgrader_queue_unconfirmed_on_worker_ready>`.

-To avoid woker process re-queuing the entire backlog on the same restart, this is guarded by a short-lived cache lock (see :ref:`OPENWISP_FIRMWARE_UPGRADER_QUEUE_UNCONFIRMED_LOCK_TIMEOUT
+To avoid worker process re-queuing the entire backlog on the same restart, this is guarded by a short-lived cache lock (see :ref:`OPENWISP_FIRMWARE_UPGRADER_QUEUE_UNCONFIRMED_LOCK_TIMEOUT
 <openwisp_firmware_upgrader_queue_unconfirmed_lock_timeout>`).
 This only